majek/idea/site/033-bpf/main.md

 very useful and extremaly fast.
 Even without enabling the BPF JIT we don't see any performance hit of applying many BPF rules.

-I'm sure we'll use more BPF filters in the futre to shield ourselves from malicious traffic and saving the CPU for legitimate requests.
+I'm sure we'll use more BPF filters in the future to shield ourselves from malicious traffic and saving CPU time for legitimate requests.

 Does generating BPF assembly sound like fun?